1mints/monatai/README.md

-# monatai
+#MonatAI, personal assistance done right.

-Website is built on NextJS
-Use these commands to install required dependencies:
+Website is built on NextJS, use these commands to install required dependencies:
 ```
 npm install next@latest